Ben Hart (Australian footballer): Retirement

 At the end of the 2006 season, Hart was delisted by the Crows due to the long-term injuries of Biglands and Hentschel and concerns over Hart's age and durability.

-On 18 November 2006 Hart nominated for the national draft but was overlooked by all clubs.
+On 18 November 2006, Hart nominated for the national draft but was overlooked by all clubs.

 He played for North Adelaide in the SANFL in 2007, helping them reach a grand final in 2007, and after this he announced his retirement.

 From 2008 to 2011, Hart was an assistant coach for the Adelaide Crows.
 He was then an assistant coach for the Collingwood Magpies from 2012 to 2016.
 In 2018, Hart returned to the Adelaide Crows, resuming his role as assistant coach.
 He later left in 2020 and returned to Melbourne.

+His current role is as assistant coach for the GWS Giants, specializing in midfield and stoppages.
+He joined the club in 2023 as part of the new-look coaching team led by head coach Adam Kingsley.